Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Employee Benefits and Welfare

 This association was created in accordance with the welfare policies defined by Daicel’s labor union and management in order to leverage the mutual aid of members for their improved well-being and nurture self-motivation and the spirit of friendship.
-Its members are employees of Daicel and Daicel Group companies.
+Its members are employees of Daicel and Daicel Group companies which belong to Yu Ai Kai.

 The association benefits are also applicable to Daicel’s same-sex partnership system.